History & Staff

 Sr. Licensed Funeral Director/Assistant General Manager

 John Stewart has been helping families at the funeral homes since 1979.
 He was a 1975 graduate of Gloversville High School and also Hudson Valley Community College in 1981.
 He became a Licensed Funeral Director in 1982.
 He purchased both Walrath & Bushouer, Inc. and Jeffords Chapel in 1992, later changing the names to Walrath & Stewart Funeral Home and Jeffords & Stewart Funeral Home.
 In 2004, he and his partners merged their five businesses to form Betz, Rossi, Bellinger and Stewart Family Funeral Homes.
-John continues to serve as an active Funeral Director as well as General Manager.
+John continues to serve as an active Funeral Director as well as Location Leader.

 Martin J. Hughes